-- #=Ser1 or Ser2, depending on which serial channel you are setting up. - SetVAuxPower3=Y applies power to voltage channels 6 and 7 (J3 end cap connector) and to serial channels 1 and 2 (J6 end cap connector). - 2.
-Reset the serial sensor interface in the 25plus to factory settings with the Init# command. - 3.
-Set the baud rate with SetBaud#=.
+- #=1 or 2, depending on which serial channel you are setting up. - SetVAuxPower3=Y applies power to voltage channels 6 and 7 (J3 end cap connector) and to serial channels 1 and 2 (J6 end cap connector). - InitSer# command.

+Reset the serial sensor interface in the 25plus to factory settings with the

+- 3. Set the baud rate with SetBaudSer#=.
 The other serial communication parameters are fixed at 8 data bits, 1 stop bit and no parity. - 4.
 If the serial instrument is externally powered, send SetVauxPower3=Y to power the connector to which the serial instrument is attached.

-- 5. After initialization (Init#), the execution and termination characters are both set to carriage return line feed (ASCII 254) and the prompt is set to S>.
+- 5. After initialization (InitSer#), the execution and termination characters are both set to carriage return line feed (ASCII 254) and the prompt is set to S>.
 The execution character is sent at the end of a command to alert a serial device that a new command is available, while the termination character is used by the 25plus to determine if a reply is complete.
 The prompt is sent from the serial sensor to the 25plus to indicate that it is awake and ready to receive commands.
-If the execution and termination characters and prompt for the serial sensor are known, set them with SetExecChar#=, SetTermChar#=, and SetPrompt#= respectively.
-The interface will seem slow if these are set incorrectly, because SetTimeout#= and SetFailout#= are timeouts that control how long the 25plus waits for a response and for data. - Test your setup by sending a command to the serial sensor with the To#= command (for example, ToSer1=ts sends ts to the serial sensor; if this is a command that the serial sensor recognizes, it will respond.)
+If the execution and termination characters and prompt for the serial sensor are known, set them with SetExecCharSer#=, SetTermCharSer#=, and SetPromptSer#= respectively.
+The interface will seem slow if these are set incorrectly, because SetTimeoutSer#= and SetFailoutSer#= are timeouts that control how long the 25plus waits for a response and for data. - Test your setup by sending a command to the serial sensor with the ToSer#= command (for example, ToSer1=ts sends ts to the serial sensor; if this is a command that the serial sensor recognizes, it will respond.)